Elizabeth Alexandra Mary Windsor

 Facts & Information

 - Elizabeth II was born on 21 April 1926.
-Her parents were the Duke and Duchess of York (who later went on to become King George VI and Queen Elizabeth I.
+Her parents were the Duke and Duchess of York (who later went on to become King George VI and Queen Elizabeth, The Queen mother.

 - Elizabeth II was made Queen (her ‘coronation’) on 2 June 1953.
 She was 26 years old.

 - Elizabeth is known as ‘II’ because she is the second Elizabeth to take the throne and become Queen.
-Elizabeth the first was her mother.
+Elizabeth, the Queen Mother was her mother.

 - Alongside being Queen of the United Kingdom, Elizabeth II is also Queen of Australia, New Zealand and Canada, as well as the independent countries in the Caribbean: